Melindrea/CodeSniffer-PSR2-extended/README.md

 - Empty catch clause must at least have comment
 - Parses and verifies the doc comments for functions
     * A comment exists
-    * There is a blank newline after the short descriptio
+    * There is a blank newline after the short description
     * There is a blank newline between the long and short description
     * There is a blank newline between the long description and tags
     * Parameter names represent those in the method